-The Company has entered into an investment management agreement (the "Management Agreement") with the Advisor, under which the Advisor, subject to the overall supervision of the Company's Board of Directors, manages the day-to-day operations of, and provides investment advisory services to, the Company.
-For providing these services, the Advisor receives a base management fee (the "Management Fee") from the Company quarterly in arrears at an annual rate of 2.0% of the Company's total assets, including any assets acquired with the proceeds of leverage.
+Under the current investment management agreement, the Advisor, subject to the overall supervision of the Board of Directors, manages the day-to-day operations and provides us with investment advisory services.
+For providing these services, the Advisor receives, until March 6, 2017, a base management fee at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.
+After March 6, 2017, the Advisor will receive a base management fee at an annual rate of 1.75% of total assets (excluding cash), including any assets acquired with the proceeds of leverage, payable quarterly in arrears based on total asset valuation at the end of the prior quarter.

-For the years ended December 31, 2014, 2013 and 2012, the Advisor earned \$23,641,231, \$21,629,665 and \$22,504,433, respectively, in base management fees under the Management Agreement.
+For the years ended December 31, 2015, 2014 and 2013, both the previous and current Advisors together earned an aggregate \$24,678,087, \$23,641,231 and \$21,629,665, respectively, in base management fees under the Management Agreement.